ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 {: #cloning-volume}

-Cloning a volume creates a full copy of the volume.
-You can select multiple volumes and initiate a group clone.
+The clone operation creates a full copy of the volume.
+You can select multiple volumes and initiate a group clone operation.
 When multiple volumes are selected, the clone operation ensures that a consistent data copy is created.

 The clone operation will continue to copy data from the source disks to target disks in the background.
-Depending on the size of the source disks and the amount of data to copy, the clone operation can take a significant amount of time.<br>
+Depending on the size of the source disks and the amount of data to be copied, the clone operation can take a significant amount of time.<br>

 You cannot modify the source or target disk attributes, such as disk size, while the clone operation is in progress.
 {: note}

 **Best practices**

-- It is recommended that you quiesce all of the applications on the volume you wish to clone.
+- It is recommended that you quiesce all of the applications on the volume that you want to clone.

-**Use cases**
+**Use case**

-- Cloning multiple volumes in an available state
-- Cloning multiple volumes that are attached to the VM
+You can perform the clone operation on multiple volumes that are attached to the VM and that are in an available state.

 **Restrictions and considerations**

-- When the clone operation is performed on an in-use volume, the {{site.data.keyword.powerSys_notm}} service creates a consistent group snapshot and re-creates the cloned volume copy by using the group snapshot.
+- When the clone operation is performed on an volume that is in-use, the {{site.data.keyword.powerSys_notm}} service creates a consistent group snapshot and re-creates the copy of the cloned volume by using the group snapshot.

 **Steps**

-The clone volume process consists of three steps: prepare, start, and execute the volumes-clone request.
-These steps allow you to perform preparatory steps and to authorize the ongoing I/O operations on the source volumes.
-Breaking the clone volumes process into multiple steps provides consistent clones and reduces the VM quiesce time.
-The clone volume process consists the following steps:
+Performing the clone operation on a volume consists of three steps: prepare, start, and execute the volumes-clone request.
+These steps allow you to perform preparatory actions and to authorize the ongoing I/O operations on the source volumes.
+Breaking the clone operation on a volume into multiple steps provides consistent clones and reduces the VM quiesce time.
+The clone operation on a volume consists the following steps:

 ### 1. Create a volumes-clone request and initiate the Prepare action